swcarpentry/communications/workshop-instructors/README.md

 # Workshop instructors and helpers

-Materials to communicate with instructors and helpers in our workshops.
+Materials addressed to instructors and helpers in our workshops.